Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Can I renew an expired passport by mail?

-Yes, as long as it meets every DS-82 rule: issued within the last 15 years, issued when you were 16 +, undamaged, and submitted with your application.
-Otherwise, apply in person with DS-11.
+Yes, as long as it meets three rules: issued within the last 15 years, issued when you were 16 or older, and is undamaged.

 My 18-year-old's child passport has expired-how do we renew?

-Child passports (issued before age 16) can't be renewed.
-The 18-year-old applicant must appear in person with DS-11, show adult ID, and pay the first-time passport fee; parents are not required to accompany them.
+Child passports (issued before age 16) cannot be renewed.
+The applicant must appear in person with Form DS-11, show adult ID, and pay the first-time passport fee.

 Do I have to send in my expired passport when I renew?

 Yes.
-You must submit your most recent passport with your DS-82 application—even if an older one is also expired.
-The State Department will cancel and return it.
+You must submit your most recent passport with your application.
+The State Department will cancel it and return it to you (usually in a separate mailing).

 In a Hurry?
 Get Reliable Expedited Passport Courier Service:Expedite My U.S.Passport Now!